-Customers expect organisations to know them and companies who don’t know their customers will lose business.
+Customers expect organisations, specifically Hospitality businesses, to know them and companies who don’t know their customers will lose business.
 According to a recent American Express survey of 1,000 adults, 48% of millennials expect personalisation in their interactions with businesses, while 39% were most likely to go out of their way to use a customised offer.

 The retail industry uses customer data very effectively and has seen happier customers who spend more as a result, but the hospitality industry has some way to go to catch up.
 Moreover, companies should also be using this information to make sure their business is on-track.
 Here are the four key things you, as a business, need to understand.